SatyabrataNaik/zolan/_posts/2020-10-20-The-Comprehension.markdown

 image:  TrolleyWithWood.jpg
 ---
 ### Arriving at design insights
 The comprehension describes the stage where design insights emerge.
-The designer synthesis all the observations and perceptions that have come up during the study of the context.
+The designers synthesize all the observations and perceptions that have come up during the study of the context.
 * It includes the thorough understanding of user space
 * Insights into challenges of materials and manufacturing
 * Mapping of current technologies